 Information gained through recording and assessment will be shared with parents, other school staff and outside agencies as appropriate.
-Individual Education Plans are written after a child's EHCP review and the targets set enable the child to work towards their end of Key Stage outcomes as stipulated on their EHCP.
-Individual Education Plans are reviewed at the end of each half term by the whole class team.
+Learner passports are written after a child's EHCP review and SMART targets are set and reviewed regularly to enable the child to work towards their end of Key Stage outcomes as stipulated on their EHCP.
+Progress towards the targets in the Learner passport is noted regularly throughout the terms by the whole class team.
 Parent's evenings are held twice a year and are an opportunity for parents to discuss their child's progress.
-Stay and play sessions are also held at 6 points throughout the year, inviting parents to come and spend an afternoon in the class with their child and their classmates.
+Stay and play sessions are also held at points throughout the year, inviting parents to come and spend an afternoon in the class with their child and their classmates.
 Parents can contact the staff at any time; all children have a school link book to keep in regular contact.
 Parents are encouraged to add to their child's Learning Journey by uploading entries to Tapestry and completing 'homework' style tasks such as the Weekend News.
 Parents can also document their children's achievements by completing 'Proud post' certificates and sending them in to share with the class team.

-The children are given personal targets related to their areas of need as identified on their EHCP to work on during the school day.
 Children are given motivating rewards for achieving the target each day and behaving well.
 Motivating rewards have to be something the children want and like, therefore each child has a personal reward given to them to meet their needs and interests.
 The reward could be as small as choosing a favourite toy to play with, or being able to visit a high motivating place in school such as soft play.